 Home fire sprinklers save lives, protect property and create a safer fire scenario for firefighters.
 Every national model building code in this country includes the provision for fire sprinklers in new one- and two-family homes.
 That means it is the minimum level of safety.
 Jurisdictions who choose to bypass this provision or amend it out of their codes are choosing to allow substandard housing to be built.

-For more information on the Massachusetts Fire Sprinkler Coalition, contact coalition chair Mary Regan at 413-572-6330.
+To join the coalition or for more information, contact coalition chair Mary Regan at 413-572-6330.

 Download the coalition's 12-page pamphlet underscoring all you need to know about home fire sprinklers.

 The Massachusetts Fire Sprinkler Coalition has sponsored a TV ad encouraging home buyers to ask for home fire sprinklers.
 The ad will appear on a Boston ABC affiliate throughout 2016: